Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 Lifeguards are on duty at most of the bigger beaches, but you should still check out the daily ocean report before heading out.

-I have a lot of personal favorites, but Lydgate Beach on the east side, Hanalei Beach on the North Shore, and Poipu Beach on the south side stand out in my mind.
+I have a lot of personal favorites, but Lydgate Beach on the east shore, Hanalei Beach on the North Shore, and Poipu Beach on the south shore stand out in my mind.

-No matter where you decide to stay on Kauai, you will be able to find a beach to enjoy nearby.
+No matter where you decide to stay in Kauai, you can find a sandy beach to enjoy nearby.

 2. Enjoy the views at Waimea Canyon State Park!

-Waimea Canyon has long been referred to as the “Grand Canyon of the Pacific,” and for good reason!
+Waimea Canyon has long been called the “Grand Canyon of the Pacific,” and for good reason!

 The Waimea Canyon State Park has just as much to see and do as its sister canyon on the mainland.
 And it’s one of the top attractions on Kauai.